bbfrederick/rapidtide/README.md

 - **rapidtide2std** - This is a utility for registering rapidtide output maps to standard coordinates.
 It's usually much faster to run rapidtide in native space then transform afterwards to MNI152 space.
+NB: this will only work if you have a working FSL installation.

 - **showtc** - A very simple command line utility that takes a text file and plots the data in it in a matplotlib window.
 That's it.
 A